Editorial cover art for Thorne Creatine

 Suggested use on the listing is one scoop daily with at least 8 ounces of water, juice, or another preferred beverage, or as recommended by a health-care or performance professional.
 The listing also says it can be used 30 to 90 minutes before or after exercise.

 The important evidence caveat: most research and guidance here relate to creatine monohydrate as an ingredient category, not necessarily to this exact branded product.
 If you are comparing forms, see creatine monohydrate vs HCl.
+If you are comparing product formats, serving math, price, and testing signals, use the Creatine Form Decision Matrix.

 Studied dose vs label reality